What is MARs and what happens at the meetings?

 - Share information about cases already known to someone in the team

-- Provide a forum for reviewing and coordination of support being offered to children and families already.
+- Provide a forum for coordinating and reviewing support being offered to children and families already.

 - Provide a safe supportive environment for the sharing of potential Child Protection concerns if they arise.

-All referrals discussed at the meeting have to come directly from a professional in the first instance.
+All referrals discussed at the meeting must come directly from a professional in the first instance.

 - make clear in their referrals that the decision to refer has been discussed with parents

-- include as much information whether they be additional reports, assessments or observations to help the team make a decision
+- includes additional information, reports, assessments or observations to help the team make a decision

-- clearly outline why they are making the referral and what they hope to achieve from the referral.
+- clearly outline why the the referral is being made and what they hope to achieve from the referral.

-However, if a child has been discussed at a MARS referral meeting and parents do not feel that the decisions made are appropriate to their child, they can contact the Key Work Team administrator to talk through their concerns.
+If a child has been discussed at MARs and their parents do not feel that the decisions made are appropriate they can contact the Key Work Team administrator to talk through their concerns.

 Phone: 0207 014 7088

-The views of families and children or young people being referred will be shared with the wider team at the following week's MARs meeting.
-Previous decisions may be altered as a result of their additional feedback and input.
+The views of families and children or young people referred will be shared with the wider team at the following week's MARs meeting.
+Previous decisions may be reviewed as a result of their additional feedback and input.